arun-ks/AutoJoinTeamsZoom/README.md

 The **AutoJoinTeamCall** application reads the connection details/schedule from this file.
 The **AutoJoinTeamCallConfig** application writes to this file, it also reads from it to use default values of link & file-path.

+## Installation Guide

-## Pre-requisites
+### Pre-requisites

-1. The teams/zoom links open in browser by default.
+The teams/zoom links open in browser by default.
 Ensure your browser is setup to transfer the link to respective applications.

+If you have [Autohotkey](http://www.autohotkey.com) installed, you can execute the included .ahk source file & edit them as you please.
+This is optional.

+### Setup
+Download the 2 .exe & .ini file in this package & keep them in the same folder.

 ## Troubleshooting